Jeff Howard: Cleveland Browns

 On January 29, 2020, the Cleveland Browns announced that Howard would be joining their team under Head Coach Kevin Stefanski as the team's defensive backs coach and pass game coordinator.
 Howard missed the team's wild card playoff game against the Pittsburgh Steelers on January 10, 2021, due to COVID-19 protocols.

+Los Angeles Chargers

+On February 11, 2023, the Los Angeles Chargers hired Howard as their linebackers coach.

+Seattle Seahawks

+In February 2024, he was hired as the safeties coach for the Seahawks.